instructure/instructure-ui/packages/ui-core/docs/03-component-guidelines.md

 #### CSS variables and adding component themes

 All CSS variables should be defined in a `theme.js` file in the component directory.
-The theme is applied to the component via the `@themeable` decorator, which transforms the JS variables in the `theme.js` file into CSS custom properties that are automatically scoped and applied to the component.
+The theme is applied to the component via the `@themeable` decorator (defined in `packages/ui-themeable`), which transforms the JS variables in the `theme.js` file into CSS custom properties that are automatically scoped and applied to the component.

-For example, to add a variable for the `hover` state of a `Button` component the theme.js file would contain the following:
+For example, to add a variable for the `hover` state of a `Button` component the `theme.js` file would contain the following:

 ```
 export default function ({ colors }) {